aegybab/aegybab/README.md

 - my brain shortcircuits often and i'm not very social...
 i don't really know how to speak to people or make friends
 but please feel free to int, especially if we share interests!
 i'm like. very lonely and need new friends </3
+**USUALLY i'm afk so whisp me if you need my attention!!**

 ![](https://cdn.discordapp.com/attachments/729124835296280689/1089073187712675850/image.jpeg)